dcycle/svganchor/README.md

 Step 1
 -----

-Create a YML file which defines what you are modeling, and the elements that make it up (elements are things like wheels, windows, etc.)
+Create a YML file which defines what you are modeling, and the elements that make it up (elements are things like wheels, windows, etc.).
+If you do not have a YML file and want to follow along, you can use the default provided car YML, and move directly to step 2.

 [The YML file for cars looks like this]()